-For a long time, the central Piet Soer square in the village of Havelte was perceived being the ugliest public space in the area.
+For a long time, the central Piet Soer square in the village of Havelte was perceived being the least attractive public space in the area.
 The square had an unpleasant atmosphere due to the lack of green, dead trees, a lack of sitting areas and a poor relationship between the buildings and the public space.
 In 2012 local inhabitants initiated a project for renewal of the village, including a total make over of this square.
-(Pictures taken shortly after completion of construction works, April 2019)

 In a participative planning process a design was made for a complete make over of the square.
 General incentives of the design are to limit the impact of car traffic on the space and to make the square four times greener.
 The centre of the square is transformed from a road into an intimate and lush space surrounded by a large variety of trees and perennial planting.
 The planting rests on slightly sloping land forms referring to the pushmoraine geology in the surroundings of the village.
 This is encapsulated by a nature stone sitting edge creating a robust boundary between the sitting areas and the traffic spaces at the southern part of the square.